Treatment for piles

 The procedure is carried out with the patient lying on their side, with their knees slightly bent.
 Whilst in this position a proctoscope (a small plastic tube) is inserted into the patient’s bottom to enable a clear view of the haemorrhoid(s).
 A thin probe with metal contacts is then inserted down the proctoscope and placed at the base of the haemorrhoid to be treated, at which point a low-level electric current is delivered.
 This causes chemical cauterisation and thrombosis of the blood vessels feeding into the haemorrhoid; this is not a burning process.

 The low-level electric current is controlled by a hand piece connected to the probe which enables the specialist to increase or decrease the current dependent on the tolerance of the patient.
 The duration of the treatment depends on the grade of haemorrhoid and the current delivered.

-What are the risks with electrotherapy treatment?
+Are there any risks with piles electrotherapy treatment?

-Please note that no treatment for haemorrhoids is 100% safe or 100% effective for all patients, and eXroid is no exception— there are some risk with even the safest and most effective treatment.
+Please note that no treatment for haemorrhoids is 100% safe or 100% effective for all patients, and eXroid® is no exception— there are some risk with even the safest and most effective treatment.